 Feedback from family surveys, informal conversations, Colorado Shines rating and staff meetings is compiled to create a Quality Improvement Plan for The Children's Center, updated annually.
-This plan is published in our newsletter at least once a year and a hard copy is available upon request.
+This plan is published in our newsletter at least once a year and a hard copy is available in the front obby of The Children's Center.